Sheridan-Stable/bursty-term-measure/README.md

 - The Terrier IR Platform (733 stopwords, [download page](https://www.kaggle.com/datasets/rowhitswami/stopwords?resource=download "Kaggle: All English Stopwords (700+)") stored locally at `genia/0-raw-data/terrier-stopwords.txt`
 - MyISAM (543 stopwords, [download page](https://dev.mysql.com/doc/refman/8.0/en/fulltext-stopwords.html "12.9.4 Full-Text Stopwords: Stopwords for MyISAM Search Indexes") stored locally at `genia/0-raw-data/myisam-stopwords.txt`

 The subset of 417 (out of 989) stopwords occurring in the GENIA data is used in an exploratory analysis described below.
+No preprocessing is required.

 ## GENIA Numerical Experiments